 This is the hardest subject to tackle, actually.
 Because absorption of the vitamin can be fickle.
 Not everyone absorbs ascorbic acid well, which is synthetic.
 Natural L-ascorbate, on the other hand, has co-factors present and is food-sourced.

 Vitamin C-dense supplements that are comprised of only whole foods include camu-camu (a fruit from Peru [find it here]), South American acerola berries (also called Barbados cherries [find the supplement here]), and amla (or Indian gooseberry [find it here]).
-I’ve used amla powder for my kids for years, and there are several good supplements, like this one, (use the code BEAUTIFUL10 at check-out for a 10% off discount) that combine many Vitamin C rich foods into one pill.
-These are a fine option for those with optimum health.
+I’ve used amla powder for my kids for years, and there are several good supplements, like this one (a 15% off discount will automatically be applied at check-out for Eat Beautiful readers!) that combine many Vitamin C rich foods into one pill.
+These are all fine options for those with optimum health.

 For anyone with cogent health struggles, who needs to be assured their body is receiving Vitamin C, but is worried about how much is actually assimilating, there are better options.
 (For those with acute infectious or toxic health issues, intravenous Vitamin C [sodium ascorbate] may be recommended.) (source)